TheThingsNetwork/arduino-device-lib/docs/TheThingsNetwork.md

 ## Method: `setPowerIndex`

-Sets the power index to use for the next uplink frame, see `getPowerIndex`.
-This is mainly useful if you operate with adaptive data rate (ADR) in `off`, see `setADR`.
-If ADR is on, it will set the power index for the next uplink, but the value for the next transmissions may change according to the ADR protocol.
+Sets the power index to use for the next uplink frame; see `getPowerIndex`.
+This is mainly useful for operating with adaptive data rate (ADR) in `off`; see `setADR`.
+If ADR is on, it will set the power index for the next uplink.
+Still, the value for the following transmissions may change according to the ADR protocol.
 The range of valid values depends on modem hardware and the frequency plan.
 The method returns true if successful.

 ```c
 bool setPowerIndex(uint8_t index);